deepinsight/insightface/README.md

        agedb_30.bin
 ```

-The first three files are the training dataset while the last four files are verification sets.
+The first three files are the training dataset while the last three files are verification sets.

 4. Train deep face recognition models.
 In this part, we assume you are in the directory *`$INSIGHTFACE_ROOT/recognition/`*.